MicrosoftDocs/edge-developer/microsoft-edge/origin-trials/index.md

 <!-- ------------------------------ -->
 #### Submit private feedback about an origin trial

-To submit private feedback about an origin trial to the browser feature team that owns the origin trial:
+To submit private feedback about an origin trial to the Microsoft Edge feature team that owns the origin trial:

 1. Go to [Microsoft Edge Origin Trials](https://developer.microsoft.com/microsoft-edge/origin-trials).

-1. Select an active origin trial.
+1. Select an active trial.

 1. Click the **Feedback** button.